bergsans/archaize-js/text/_APPENDIX.md

 ## On CLI's

 CLI is an acronym for Command-line Interface.
-A CLI can include aspects of GUI, a Graphical User Interface, but is anyhow centered around a text, not graphical elements such as buttons and menus.
+A CLI can include aspects of a GUI, a Graphical User Interface, but is anyhow centered around text, not graphical elements such as buttons and 'window:ed' menus.
 In a GUI we navigate by using the mouse or with some kind of keyboard shorthand.

-Most people seem to think this *always* means progress.
-But I don't agree.
-The benefits of a CLI can be quite large, especially in the BASH of Linux.
-How would you create or rename 100 files quickly using a GUI?
-Most likely you wouldn't.

-In this case, though I've chosen a CL(U)I to be able to focus on the main task, namely to write parts of a transpiler.
-I could - of course - use this together with a CLI.
-And this touches upon another important thing about the command-line; it's built to let applications inter-connect.
+In the case of Archaize JS, I've chosen to use a CL(U)I to be able to focus on the main task, to write parts of a transpiler.
+The main advantage, according to me, with the the command-line is that it's built to let applications inter-connect.
 In the Linux environment, this is called piping.

 I or someone else would include Archaize JS (well, that would have to be a